gsemet/dopplerr/README.rst

 ::

-    make wheels
+    $ make wheels

 Register and publish your package to Pypi:

 ::

-    make pypi-publish
+    $ make pypi-publish

-Create a release: create a tag with a semver syntax.
+Create a release: create a tag with a Semver syntax.
 Optionally you can tag code locally and push to GitHub.

 ::

-    git tag 1.2.3
+    $ git tag 1.2.3
-    git push --tags
+    $ git push --tags

 On successful travis build on the Tag branch, your Pypi package will be automatically updated.